Louis, Count of Vermandois: Early life

 Louis de La Blaume Le Blanc was born on 2 October 1667 at the Castle of Saint-Germain-en-Laye on 2 October 1667 to Louise de La Blaume Le Blanc de La Vallière, Mademoiselle de La Vallière (1644–1710).
 His father was his unmarried mother's long-time lover, Louis XIV, King of France (1638–1715).
-Her parents had been in an extramarital affair for about 6 years by then, but their relationship was nearing its end.
+His parents had been in an extramarital affair for about 6 years by then, but their relationship was nearing its end.
 They had had 4 children together, only one of whom, the already legitimised Marie-Anne de Bourbon, Mademoiselle de Blois (1666–1739) was still alive when La Blaume Le Blanc was born.
 He was named after his father.

-At the age of 2, in 1669, La Blaume Le Blanc was legitimised, given the surname de Bourbon (of Bourbon), as opposed to the surname de France (of France) bore by his legitimate half-siblings.
+At the age of 2, in 1669, La Blaume Le Blanc was legitimised, given the surname de Bourbon (of Bourbon), as opposed to the surname de France (of France) borne by his legitimate half-siblings.
 He was also created Count of Vermandois (comte de Vermandois) and appointed Admiral of France (Amiral de France).